JonatanNylund/ColorPicker/README.md

 https://github.com/bebraw

-I have folowed a tutorial by Dcode so all of the code is originaly from him.
+I have followed a tutorial by Dcode so all of the code is originally from him.

 https://github.com/dcode-youtube/color-picker-with-local-storage